techfutures/base-jekyll-template/_posts/2018-03-05-printer-setup---windows.md

 Step 1: Create a new password

-Head over to the Accounts Management Portal and create a new password for your account.
+Head over to the [Accounts Management Portal](http://accounts.cmpny.com/pwm){: target="_blank"} and create a new password for your account.

 Your username is in the format of first name (dot) last name, for example Captain.Kirk.
-Your password is the same network password for the rest of Spacekraft's IT Services, for further information please visit the Create a new password guide.
+Your password is the same network password for the rest of Spacekraft's IT Services,

+For further information please visit the [Create a New Password](/getting-started/create-a-new-password/) guide.

 Step 2: Download drivers and client app